mohammadshaad/enactus/README.md

 Welcome to the official GitHub repository of Enactus VIT Chennai! 🚀

-This repository serves as a central hub for all our open-source projects, resources, and documentation related to our initiatives. 📚
+This repository serves the code for our official e-commerce website [enactusvit.com](https://enactusvit.com). 📚

 ## About Enactus VIT Chennai